 How to Use Strava for Adventure Cycling

-With more and more cyclists now picking up their bikes in search of adventure as well as speed, it stands to reason that Strava, “the social network for athletes”, is becoming increasingly useful as a tool for to fuel such riding habits.
-We chat to Strava’s UK manager, Gareth Mills, to discover more about what it offers cyclists in the adventure community.
+With more and more cyclists now picking up their bikes in search of adventure as well as speed, it stands to reason that Strava, “the social network for athletes”, is becoming increasingly useful as a tool to fuel such riding habits.
+We chat with Strava’s UK manager, Gareth Mills, to discover more about what it offers cyclists in the adventure community.

 How can adventure cyclists use Strava to enhance their riding experiences?

 I think the best way to answer that is to use myself as an example.
 I’m currently planning a trip for next week, and I’ve been using the tools on Strava to work out where the best riding might be.

 I know the area that I want to go riding in; the Elan Valley in Mid-Wales, and so my first point of call was to look at the Strava global heatmap, which contains route data from 160 million activities, and can be found at labs.strava.com/heatmap.
 I set place names to visible [Toggle Labels, fig 1], then roughly worked out the route direction I wanted to take, and looked at the heatmap from that area [Fig 2].
 From that point, I was able to see routes that looked like they were well-used, but also out in the countryside.

 Then I did an activity search.
 To do this, you go to your profile, then under the ‘Explore’ dropdown at the top of the page, you’ll see ‘Activity Search’.
 I put in Rhayader as the place name and Elan – as in the Elan Valley – as the keyword, then played with the other filters of distance, time and elevation gain to find a ride that might suit me.

 Once I had chosen a ride from the list, I looked at the route, the climbs that were in it, and some of the photos the user took.
 At this point, if you still have the heatmap open, then you can toggle between the two, and work out if the ride you’re looking at matches the area you had identified originally.